Skip to main content

 Choose Install Method

 If you're using the Folder Watch feature, then we recommend installing Unpackerr native (not Docker) on the server where the files-to-be-extracted reside.
+Read more about that on the Docker page.

 Instructions Available